leiachung41/leiachung41.github.io/README.md

 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Animal_Trading_Cards" target="_blank">prePF/Animal_Trading_Cards/</a>

 #### Build a Portfolio Site
-- Description: Given a pdf mockup of a website from a designer, translate it to a real website using your HTML and CSS skills.
+- Description: For this project, I'll be building a portfolio website.
+I am given a <a href="https://leiachung41.github.io/prePF/Build_a_Portfolio_Site/before/design-mockup-portfolio.pdf" target="_blank">design mockup</a> as a PDF-file, and replicate that design in HTML and CSS.
+I will develop a responsive website that will display images, descriptions and links to each of the portfolio projects.
-- Key Points:
+- Key Points: HTML, CSS, Grunt
 - Final Result: <a href="https://leiachung41.github.io/prePF/Build_a_Portfolio_Site/index.html" target="_blank">Build a Portfolio Site</a>
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Build_a_Portfolio_Site/" target="_blank">prePF/Build_a_Portfolio_Site/</a>